Sirius9841/excel-automation-toolkit/README.md

 Combining spreadsheets is easy when every file has the same structure.
 In practice, that is rarely the case.

 One file may contain columns that another does not.
-Records may be duplicated, values may be missing, and some blank cells may simply mean that a source never collected that field.
+Records may be duplicated, values may be missing and some blank cells could just simply mean that a source never collected that field.

 Excel Automation Toolkit helps review those differences before anything is changed.
 It combines the files, shows where the schemas differ, previews cleaning actions, and records every approved change.